 Not only that, but these guys all show up in the Gospels, in one way or another.
 Moses and Elijah are present at Jesus' transfiguration (Mark 9).
 In Matthew 12:38-41, Jesus tells the Pharisees they won't get any sign from him other than the sign of Jonah, foreshadowing the three days He Himself would spend in the belly of the Earth.

-But interestingly enough, Christ apparently never felt this way.
-He knew His destiny was to die, but even so prayed that such a cup might pass from Him.
-And let's not forget that He is our example, not Moses, not Elijah, and not Jonah, great as they were.
+But interestingly enough, Jesus, even with all he had going on, apparently never felt this way.
+He knew his destiny was to die, but even so prayed that such a cup might pass from him.
+And let's not forget that he is our example, not Moses, not Elijah, and not Jonah, great as they were.

-When we feel the way that these guys did, we need to realize that anyone wanting to die is under attack.
+When we feel the way that these guys did, we need to realize that anyone wanting to die rather than trust God through adversity is under attack.
 And our enemy can bring that attack through people, pity, and pouting.
 It comes when our body is not healthy, our soul is not happy, and our spirit is not holy.

 But conveniently enough, Paul shows us a prayer that covers all these bases.
 He writes in 1 Thessalonians 5, "Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
 Faithful is He who calls you, and He also will bring it to pass."
 (1 Thessalonians 5:23-24).